 Contemplation Series, born in 2017, exemplified by Faith, Hope, and Charity.

 To date, Benini has had 163 one-man exhibitions, primarily in universities, public institutions and museums.
-His most recent exhibition in Texas was at the Nave Museum in May, 2018.

 Through the years, Benini has produced assemblages, or divertimenti.
 Varying in size from a few inches to 15 feet, these divertimenti are built with different materials: wood, steel, and granite.